 For advice on any aspect of COVID-19 related clinical trials, click here.

-The European Medicines Agency (EMA) aligns with the MHRA in their guidance on managing and prioritising clinical trials during COVID-19.
+The EU aligns with the MHRA in their guidance on managing and prioritising clinical trials during COVID-19.